okohll/abdocs/content/docs/security-and-compliance/security-features/users.md

 There's one special role which can be assigned.
 It will be marked **grants administrative privileges**.
 Assigning that role will make a user an administrator, with full permissions over the complete system.
 They can create/remove users, roles, tables etc., as well as assign themselves privileges on any table.

 Next to each role listed is a list of tiles that will be added to their screen if that role is assigned to them.
 This is a convenience feature to speed up setting up their home screen.
-The tiles shown for a role are those which more than 50% of the members of that role have.
+The tiles shown for a role are those which more than half of the members of that role have.
 Tiles can be manually added and removed by an [administrator](https://todo.com) or the user themselves.

 If any role is a [filtering role](https://todo.com), the filter applied is also displayed.